rohit-gohri/vscode-format-code-action/README.md

 ## Usage

-Disbale `formatOnSave` and use the `source.fixAll.format` codeAction in whatever order you want with VS Code settings:
+Disable `formatOnSave` and use the `source.fixAll.format` codeAction in whatever order you want with VS Code settings:

 ```json
   "editor.formatOnSave": false,